Alice Paul: 1964 Civil Rights Act

+Views on abortion

+Alice Paul, like many early feminists and suffragists, was opposed to abortion.
+Paul was quoted as saying, "Abortion is the ultimate exploitation of women."

 Personal life and death

-Paul had an active social life until she moved to Washington, D.C. in late 1912.
+Paul had an active social life until she moved to Washington, D.C., in late 1912.
+She was an active member of the Daughters of the American Revolution.
 She enjoyed close relationships with women and befriended and occasionally dated men.
 Paul did not preserve private correspondence for the most part, so few details about her personal life are available.
 Once Paul devoted herself to winning the vote for women, she placed the suffrage effort first in her life.
 Nevertheless, Elsie Hill and Dora Kelly Lewis, two women whom she met early in her work for NAWSA, remained close to her all their lives.
 She knew William Parker, a scholar she met at the University of Pennsylvania, for several years; he may have tendered a marriage proposal in 1917.

 Paul became a vegetarian around the time of the suffrage campaign.

 In 1974, Paul suffered a stroke and was placed in a nursing home under the guardianship of her nephew, who depleted her estate.
 News of her penniless state reached friends, and a fund for indigent Quakers quickly aided Paul.
-Paul died at the age of 92 on July 9, 1977, at the Greenleaf Extension Home a Quaker facility in Moorestown, New Jersey, less than a mile from her birthplace and childhood home].
+Paul died at the age of 92 on July 9, 1977, at the Greenleaf Extension Home a Quaker facility in Moorestown, New Jersey, less than a mile from her birthplace and childhood home.
 She is buried at Westfield Friends Burial Ground in Cinnaminson, New Jersey.
-Visitors fequently leave notes at her tombstone to thank her for her lifelong work on behalf of women's rights.
+Visitors frequently leave notes at her tombstone to thank her for her lifelong work on behalf of women's rights.